-Unia is an independent public institution that combats discrimination and promotes equal opportunities.
+Unia is an independent public institution that fights discrimination and promotes equality.
+Our independence and engagement in favor of human rights is recognized by the Global Alliance of National Human Rights Institutions.
 We have interfederal competence, which means that, in Belgium, we are active at the federal level as well as the level of the regions and communities.

 What does Unia do?